IamSebastianDev/vay.js/docs/documentation/recipes/using-vay-with-angular.md

 ```

 ::: info
-You are free to structure your code as you like and as your project requires, the structure presented here is just a suggestion and best practice learnt form sizeable projects.
+You are free to structure your code as you like and as your project requires.
+The structure presented here is just a suggestion and best practice learned from sizeable projects.
 :::

 There are 5 main building blocks used in this structure.